Helcaraxan/toolshare/problem-space.md

 1. See [when you are updating tool versions to keep up with fixes and features] above.

-    * since `toolshare install` is first-thing inside build-scripts, the tool dependencies are set-and-checked per build.
+    * since `toolshare install` is first-thing inside build-scripts, or lazy-fetch is used, the tool dependencies are set-and-checked per build.

 ### TODO: Yanking tools